 It can be thought of as your biography, your artist’s journey.

-Your articles will explain the philosophy of your artwork, why you create the art that you do, and your business vision.
+Your articles will explain the philosophy of your artwork, why you create the art you do, and your business vision.

 Your pillar content will be the best writing that you have on your blog.
 It will be longer than most posts and filled with details.
 It will be from your heart and what you are most proud of.
 The readers will become connected with you.